Request for Proposals: Economic Development Consultant

 Trueblood.city

 Andrew Trueblood of Trueblood.city leads the Project Manager team for the Action Agenda.
 He will be involved in every task, including stakeholder engagement.
-He brings more than 15 years of D.C. experience, including as the Director of DC’s Office of Planning from 2018 to 2021 and Chief of Staff at the Office of the Deputy Mayor for Planning and Economic Development from 2014 to 2018.
-Most recently, he supported Mayor Bowser’s Five-Year Economic Development Strategy around downtown and housing policies, is completing a retrospective report for the NoMa Parks Foundation on its 10-year anniversary, serves as a senior advisor for housing with the D.C.
-Policy Center, and supports land use and housing research as a nonresident fellow at the Urban Institute.
+He brings more than 15 years of DC experience, including as the Director of DC’s Office of Planning from 2018 to 2021 and Chief of Staff at the Office of the Deputy Mayor for Planning and Economic Development from 2014 to 2018.
+Most recently, he supported Mayor Bowser’s Five-Year Economic Development Strategy around downtown and housing policies, is completing a retrospective report for the NoMa Parks Foundation on its 10-year anniversary, serves as a senior advisor for housing with the DC Policy Center, and supports land use and housing research as a nonresident fellow at the Urban Institute.
 He also sits on the DC Public Library Board of Trustees.

 Kyanite Partners